Securing your Kubernetes deployment

 - Devices (connect devices)

 The CLI uses the current context to help manage which server to target.
-Use mir config editto add a new context with server name and url:
+Use mir tools config edit to add a new context with server name and url:

 # If using local k3d